Pamela Sammons

-Pamela Sammons is Professor (Emeritus) at the Department of Education, University of Oxford and an Emeritus Fellow at Jesus College, Oxford.
+Pamela Sammonsis Professor (Emeritus) at the Department of Education, University of Oxford and an Emeritus Fellow at Jesus College, Oxford.
 Her educational research career spans over four decades and has focused on school effectiveness and improvement, educational leadership, teaching quality, and promoting equity in education.
 Sammons is also recognised for her methodological expertise in longitudinal studies and mixed methods research in education.
 From 2007 onwards, she has been listed in Who's Who for her work in Education and Scholarship.

 Biography

 Sammons was born in 1956 and grew up in Hillingdon, Middlesex.
 She was awarded her PhD in 1986 for her study of vocational further education participation in inner London, after earning a Bachelor of Social Science (BSocSci) in Geography and Economics from the University of Bristol in 1977.

 Career

 In 1999, Pamela Sammons was appointed Professor of Education at the Institute of Education, University of London, going on to hold professorships at the School of Education, University of Nottingham and the University of Oxford.
 She has led major research projects conducted in England, Scotland and Northern Ireland, including two seminal studies funded by the Department for Education (DfE).
 The first, the longitudinal Effective Provision of Pre-school Primary and Secondary Education (EPPSE) study which followed around 3000 children and young people from age 3 to post-16 years between 1997 and 2014, investigated the influence of pre-school on children’s academic and social-behavioural outcomes.
 Conceived before 1998 when the state had no statutory obligation to provide early childhood education or childcare for children under the age of five, EPPSE critically went on to inform the development of pre-school education policy in England by providing evidence of the long-term positive impact of pre-school on children's later outcomes - particularly for those who attended high quality pre-school settings.
 Case studies submitted during the Research Excellence Framework (REF) exercise (overseen by the Higher Education Funding Council for England (HEFCE)) featuring the impact of the EPPSE Study on wider society and education policy were both rated Outstanding (4*) by an independent panel of assessors in 2021 and 2014.